 The region is probably not the first place that you would think of when deciding to spend a day at the beach.
 That’s just because you haven’t discovered the best beaches in Murcia.

 This urban beach is one of the most popular in the region of Murcia.
 It has a great number of services and is particularly popular with families who visit the tourist resort of Águilas.
 For most of the year, parking is not a problem; there are lots of residential roads surrounding the beach to leave your car.
 However, July and August can be a problem, as it will seem that the whole of the country has arrived.
 The beach is just over 1km in length and some 40m wide in most parts.
 The sand is fine and golden, although there are a few areas with loose stones.
 The Poniente beach, which allows you to enter the water gradually, sits between the Casica Verde and the La Colonia breakwater.

 Percheles – Mazarrón

-Percheles Beach is a much quieter and peaceful location with plenty going for it despite its lack of services.
+Percheles Beach in Murcia is a much quieter and peaceful location with plenty going for it despite its lack of services.
 It’s one of the few virgin expanses left in the area, full of palm trees and sand dunes.
 There are no high-rise hotels lining the seafront or gaudy bars and restaurants.
 In fact, the only things that you can see around you are sea, sand, and blue sky.
 The golden sand is very fine and the sea is generally calm.
 Percheles Beach is actually a fan-shaped cove and measures just under 300m long and 84m wide.
 This is a great place to relax, unwind, and forget about your busy life elsewhere.

 Playa de las Palmeras